drunot/BetterAppWriter/README.md

 What this app currently does add:

-- Additional keyboard shortcuts that are configurable
+- Additional keyboard shortcuts and all shortcuts are configurable.
 - Oxford Advanced Learners dictionary lookups when the language is set to English (Only available online.)
 - Better detection of predictions window position.
-(This could use even more work though)

 ## Installation